IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 Your information is used to provide you with IdentityForce's services, process transactions, and provide customer support.
 But it's also used to send you marketing materials and to serve you tailored ads.

-IdentityForce also admits it can sell your data to data brokers.
-We don't feel good about a service designed to monitor your information selling that information to such nefarious sources, so proceed with caution when considering IdentityForce.
+Our biggest gripe with the privacy policy is that IdentityForce admits it can sell your data to data brokers.
+We have concerns about a service designed to monitor your information selling that information to such nefarious sources, so proceed with caution when considering IdentityForce.

 IdentityForce compatibility